-Volunteers contributed over 70,000 hours of service last year; in addition to exercising, socializing and providing enrichment activities for our dogs and cats, our volunteers help support our animals by fostering underage puppies and kittens in their homes and assisting in special events and offsite adoptions.
+Volunteers contributed over 89,000 hours of service last year; in addition to exercising, socializing and providing enrichment activities for our dogs and cats, our volunteers help support our animals by fostering underage puppies and kittens in their homes, assisting in special events, educate the community, deliver pet food, help in the clinic, and assist with offsite adoptions.

 Youth Volunteer Opportunities

-- Students under the age of 13 needing less than 20 hours of community service, or those under 18 who are unable to commit to our requirements, are eligible to participate in our donation drives in exchange for community service or create a ‘Do It Yourself’ fundraising campaign!
+- Students under the age of 13 or those under 18 who are unable to commit to our requirements can complete a donation drive in exchange for community service.

 - *For Eagle Scout or Girl Scout projects, please select a project from this list.
 Once you have selected your project please contact [email protected] to coordinate with the volunteer manager.